 The Company has a term loan facility of \$30.0 million with a syndicate of two lenders ("Lenders"), which was entered into in February 2014 and amended in December 2014 and February 2015 (the "2014 Loan and Security Agreement").
 The term loan facility is available to the Company in tranches; the first tranche for \$20.0 million was advanced upon the closing of the agreement and the remaining \$10.0 million is available for drawdown by the Company until February 2016 in \$1.0 million increments.
 The Company incurred \$0.4 million in debt issuance costs in connection with borrowing the first tranche in February 2014.
 The term loan bears interest at a variable per annum rate equal to the greater of 10% or LIBOR plus 9%.
 Interest is due and payable on the last business day of each month during the term of the loan commencing in February 2014.
 Monthly principal payments are due beginning in February 2016 based on 1/60th of the outstanding balance at that time and will continue until all remaining principal outstanding under the term loan becomes due and payable in February 2019.
-All amounts outstanding under this loan facility have been disclosed as part of 'Notes payable - less current portion' in the condensed consolidated balance sheet as of March 31, 2015.
+All amounts outstanding under this loan facility have been disclosed as part of 'Notes payable - less current portion' in the condensed consolidated balance sheet as of June 30, 2015.

 The term loan is secured by substantially all the assets of the Company and is subordinate to the 2013 Loan and Security Agreement.
 The 2014 Loan and Security Agreement contains certain covenants and includes the occurrence of a material adverse event, as defined in the agreement and determined by the Lenders, as an event of default.
-As of March 31, 2015, the Company was in compliance with these covenants.
+As of June 30, 2015, the Company was in compliance with these covenants.

 In connection with entering into the 2014 Loan and Security Agreement, the Company issued to the Lenders warrants to purchase 177,865 shares of common stock at \$10.12 per share, which vest and become exercisable over a ten year term from the date of issuance, based on amounts drawn under the \$30.0 million term loan facility.
-The exercise price of such warrants was subject to adjustment in the event of issuances of common stock by the Company at a price lower than the exercise price of such warrants any time prior to the date of effectiveness of the Company's initial public offering ("IPO") and other corporate actions.
-Therefore, upon issuance the warrants were classified as a liability to the Company, which has been reclassified to additional paid-in capital upon the Company's IPO at which time these warrants were indexed to the Company's common stock.
 Based on the drawdown of \$20.0 million in February 2014, 118,577 shares of common stock issuable under the warrants vested and are exercisable by the Lenders.
-The fair value of the vested warrants of \$1.0 million was recorded as a discount against the debt proceeds and is being recognized as additional interest expense over the term of the loan.
-As of March 31, 2015, 59,288 shares of common stock issuable under the warrants pertaining to the undrawn \$10.0 million remain unvested.
+As of June 30, 2015, 59,288 shares of common stock issuable under the warrants pertaining to the undrawn \$10.0 million remain unvested.